Ayashabanibrahim/Shopping-Project/README.md

 # This Project Is Simulation Of Online Shopping
 # I Coded This This Project Using Kotlin and Object Oriented I Learned
 # Features
--Sign Up or Login As Owner Of Market
+_Sign Up or Login As Owner Of Market
--Create Market For You
+_Create Market For You
-.Add Products In Your Market
+_Add Products In Your Market
-.Delete Your Market
+_Delete Your Market
 .Print Dara Of Your Markets
 .Print Products In All Your Markets
 .Print What Products That It Finished In Your Markets